modular-magician/terraform-provider-google-beta/website/docs/r/compute_network_peering_routes_config.html.markdown

 - - -

+* `export_subnet_routes_with_public_ip` -
+  (Optional)
+  Whether subnet routes with public IP range are exported.
+  IPv4 special-use ranges are always exported to peers and are not controlled by this field.

+* `import_subnet_routes_with_public_ip` -
+  (Optional)
+  Whether subnet routes with public IP range are imported.
+  IPv4 special-use ranges are always imported from peers and are not controlled by this field.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.